YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/2_Operator/README.md

 kubectl delete sc --all
 tridentctl -n trident delete backend --all
 ```
-Then, delete the CRD deployed & used by Trident
+Then, delete the CRD deployed & used by Trident.

+:mag:
+*A* **resource** *is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind; for example, the built-in pods resource contains a collection of Pod objects.*
+*A* **custom resource** *is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
+It represents a customization of a particular Kubernetes installation.
+However, many core Kubernetes functions are now built using custom resources, making Kubernetes more modular.*
+:mag_right:
 ```
 # tridentctl -n trident obliviate crd --yesireallymeanit
 INFO Resources not present.
 CRD=tridentversions.trident.netapp.io